 2a2.
 Reliability testing demonstrates that the measure data elements are repeatable, producing the same results a high proportion of the time when assessed in the same population in the same time period and/or that the measure score is precise.
-For instrument-based measures (including PRO-PMs) and composite performance measures, reliability should be demonstrated for the computed performance score.
+For instrument-based measures (including PRO-PMs), reliability must be demonstrated for the data element level as well as for the computed performance score.
+For composite performance measures, reliability must be demonstrated for the computed performance score.